Russian annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts: Reactions

 According to Reuters, if Russia "formally annexed a vast additional chunk of Ukraine, Putin would essentially be daring the United States and its European allies to risk a direct military confrontation", and would certainly escalate the ongoing war between Russia and Ukraine.

 The UN's Under Secretary General for Political and Peacebuilding Affairs Rosemary DiCarlo rejected the referendum and said, "Unilateral actions aimed to provide a veneer of legitimacy to the attempted acquisition by force by one State of another State's territory while claiming to represent the will of the people, cannot be regarded as legal under international law".

-A United Nations Security Council meeting was held on 30 September 2022, to vote on a resolution to condemn Russia for annexing these territories, resulting in 10 yes votes, one no vote, and four abstentions.
+A United Nations Security Council meeting was held on 30 September 2022, to vote on a resolution to condemn Russia for annexing these territories, resulting in ten yes votes, one no vote, and four abstentions.
 The resolution failed because Russia vetoed it.
-Brazil, China, Gabon, and India abstained from the vote.
+Brazil, China, Gabon and India abstained from the vote.

 On 12 October 2022, the UN General Assembly passed Resolution ES-11/4, titled "Territorial integrity of Ukraine: defending the principles of the Charter of the United Nations", with 143 nations voting in favor, 5 against and 35 abstaining.
 It condemned the "illegal so-called referendums" and the "attempted illegal annexation" and demanded that Russia immediately reverse its decisions and withdraw its forces from Ukraine.

-North Korea is the only UN member state that has recognized the Russian annexation of four partially occupied regions of Ukraine.
+Only North Korea and Syria (then still under the Ba'athist regime, which is a close ally of Russia) have recognized the Russian annexation of the four partially occupied regions of Ukraine.